SAP-samples/teched2022-XP260/exercises/ex2/README.md

 1. Choose the menu item "Applications & Resources" --> "Applications"
 <br><img src="/exercises/ex2/images/BTP_Cockpit_Application.png" width="50%">

-2. Click on the top level entry "SAP Business Technology Platform".
+2. Click on the top-level entry "SAP Business Technology Platform".
 The details for the identity provider configuration for accessing the cockpit are displayed
 <br><img src="/exercises/ex2/images/Applications_Menu_Item.png" width="50%">

 3. Choose the tab "Authentication and Access" and click on "Risk-Based Authentication"